eclipse-ankaios/ankaios/server/doc/swdesign/README.md

 - impl
 - utest

-##### UpdateCurrentState interface with update_mask
+##### UpdateState interface with update_mask
-`swdd~update-current-state-with-update-mask~1`
+`swdd~update-desired-state-with-update-mask~1`

 Status: approved

-When the Ankaios Server gets an UpdateCurrentState request with a non empty update_mask, the Ankaios Server replaces each field of its CurrentState listed in the update_mask, with the value of the same field of the newState from the UpdateStateRequest.
+When the Ankaios Server gets an UpdateStateRequest with a non empty update_mask, the Ankaios Server replaces each field of its DesiredState listed in the update_mask, with the value of the same field of the newState from the UpdateStateRequest.

 Tags:
 - ControlInterface